 - Swelling and Discoloration.
 Swelling and bruising of the surrounding tissues can be expected.
 Swelling and bruising may worsen on the second and third day after surgery.
-It's not unusual for one side of the face or neck to be more swollen than the other.
+It's not unusual for one side of the face to be more swollen than the other.
 This is temporary and will improve over the course of the next six weeks. - Bleeding.
 Some mild bleeding is not unusual at the incision sites the first few days after surgery.
 If you try to do strenuous activity, sneezing, heavy lifting or bending forward, aggravated bleeding and swelling may occur. - Tightness.
-Your neck and jaw will feel tight immediately after surgery and may continue for a number of days or weeks.
+Your neck and jaw will feel tight immediately after surgery and may continue for 10 days.
 You may move your head and neck freely.
 Do not intentionally try to stretch your neck and jaw for the first 3 weeks after surgery.
 It will slowly loosen overtime. - Numbness.
 It is common to have numbness of the under the chin and neck area that may last 3-6 months.
 Tingling and other odd sensations around incision lines are all to be expected and normal. - Lumpiness.
 You may feel some lumpiness on your neck.
 This is normal.
-It is expected to resolve within 3 6 weeks.
-Your physician may advise you on massage to some of these areas. - Pain and Itching.
+It is expected to resolve within 3 6 weeks. - Pain and Itching.
 Occasional sharp shooting pains or itching is normal and will resolve in a few weeks.
-Pain is subjective, but most patients describe a mild to moderate pain level after a neck lift.
+Pain is subjective, but most patients describe a mild to moderate pain level after a facelift.
 Pain is worse at night and can be aggravated with stress. - Weak or Dizzy.
 You may experience some weakness or dizziness.
 This may be more evident if you try to stand up too quickly.
 Take a minute to go from lying down to standing.
 The sensation of feeling lightheaded will get better in a few days.
 Make sure to drink plenty of fluids. - Depression.
 You may experience a period of mild depression after cosmetic surgery.
-This is related to the shock of seeing your face or neck swollen and discolored.
+This is related to the shock of seeing your face swollen and discolored.
 Remember this is temporary and once the healing process is completed you will begin to enjoy the results of your surgery.
-Try not to compare your recovery with others - everyone heals in their own way.
+Try not to compare your recovery with others everyone heals in their own way. - Scars.

-- Scars.
 After all stitches have been removed, the scars will appear a deep pink color.
 With time, the pink will fade and become white, the firmness of the scar will soften, and they will become less noticeable.
 Everyone varies with respect to healing, but it takes approximately a year for these changes to occur and the scars to look their best.
 After your incisions are healed, you may apply a Silicone based scar gel to your scar for enhanced healing. - Final Result.
 Expect to see your final results between 6-12 months as the healing process takes time.